gaoyuantim/LHS-Maximin/LHS_EXSAUSTIF/README.md

 ## About the algorithms

 Totally the method realizing the ergodicity in the programs is same but we use two different structures to realize the iteration.

-In the program `LHS.c` and LHS_Optimal, we calculate every possible construction of points to find out the maximin.
+In the program LHS_Optimal, we calculate every possible construction of points to find out the maximin.
 According to the article : _An efficient algorithm for constructing optimal design of computer experiments_ by Ruichen Jin, Wei Chen and Agus Sudjianto, just a part of the values need to be changed each time.

 In the program `LHS_2.c`, we change another method of comparison.
 For example, we would like to find maximin of N points in a space of M